aflatter/bundix/README.md

 - `path` sources are not supported.
 - The ruby version specified by your Gemfile is read but not used yet.
   Pass `{ ruby = yourRuby; }` to `loadRubyEnv` instead.
+- `Bundler.setup` and friends still have to be stubbed out to do nothing.
+- There's no support for gem groups yet.
+All gems are installed.